deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 And behind it...the planets.

 The fourth orbital object in the Erwn-Bwrw system was a binary planetoid pair, two dusty frigid rockballs of about the same mass, orbiting a shared center of gravity so close and so fast that their atmospheres mingled.
 In a few hundred thousand years, they were destined to smash into each other, but for now the station orbited them both.
-To Bruuk’s eyes, one was a dull shade of dirt-coloured, and the other was a slightly *duller* shade of dirt-coloured, but Wild clearly felt they were about the most magnificent sight in the sky.
+To Bruuk’s eyes, one was a dull shade of dirt-coloured, and the other was a slightly *duller* shade of dirt-coloured, but Wilde clearly felt they were about the most magnificent sight in the sky.

 On a hunch, Bruuk sidled up to Urgug and got the big navigator’s attention. “...What colour are those planets?”